 In addition to these, there are a dozen other variables that ultimately reduce your employees’ capacity to complete normal tasks in the expected amount of time.

-5. Talent Management – A recent study highlighted that 50% of individuals working remotely would not be interested in going back to a “traditional” office-based job.
+A recent study highlighted that 50% of individuals working remotely would not be interested in going back to a “traditional” office-based job.
 In the same study, respondents admitted the flexibility to work anywhere and anytime was a main driver in their happiness.
 Working remotely, in some form or fashion, is here to stay.
 New employees, and soon even existing employees, will expect to be provided the right tools to perform their work.
-By requiring your employees to provide their own work environment you are risking losing them to your competition.
+By requiring your employees to provide their own personal equipment while remote, you are risking losing them to your competition.
 Mobile first strategies are becoming common place in business.
 Because if this, mobile environments are being provided to employees.
 If you are the only one not providing a mobile environment, you will struggle with attracting and retaining the right talent.